APurples/IMPOSTOR-CODENAME/README.md

 *Do not expect this to have perfect code, optimization, etc. This is just a project that we thought would be fun.*

-*Some of you guys may know Clowfoe, and there's a chance you know he did some controversial stuff before.
-We will not say what he did, but just know that we are still crediting him for creating VS Impostor, but we do **NOT** support his actions.
-Just because we credit him doesn't mean we support his decisions.*

 # VS Impostor: Codename Engine Port
 An unoffical VS Impostor codename engine port!
 (W.I.P)